-For reasons of confidentiality and consistency, it is best to keep the group small.
+For reasons of confidentiality and consistency, the group should be kept small.
 This group will play an important role in ensuring that the system of assessing applications and making payments is fair and consistent.

 The criteria that are used to assess applications for assistance through the SAF should be explicit to applicants and assessors and be applied fairly and flexibly.